 THIS EVENT IS CPD CERTIFIED

-This seminar will assess key current issues and next steps for the development of the UK renewable energy sector.
+The conference will assess key current issues and next steps for the development of the UK renewable energy sector.

-- The recent Five Year Review of the Capacity Market and its technical amendments report - confirming that barriers are to be reduced for renewable technologies in future auctions;
+- The recent Five-Year Review of the Capacity Market and its technical amendments report - confirming that barriers are to be reduced for renewable technologies in future auctions;

 - The Spending Round with commitments for publishing a net-zero emissions roadmap in the forthcoming National Infrastructure Strategy expected for later this autumn;

 - Launch of the Net Zero Review being led by the Treasury, assessing choices and opportunities for funding the transition;

 - Prospects for an Energy White Paper and UK policy for energy development, security, and decarbonisation; and

 - Following the BEIS announcement that 12 new renewable energy projects - including Offshore wind, Advanced Conversion Technologies, and Remote Island Wind - have been allocated Contracts for Difference.

 - Matthew Taylor, Head, CFD Design & Low-Carbon Technologies, Department for Business, Energy & Industrial Strategy;

 - Natasha Hobday, Policy and Regulation Director, Shell Energy;